MohanGuo/Equivariant_Diffusion/blogpost.md

 \end{align}
 $$

-And the whole Markov process leading to time step $T$ is given as a chain of these transitions:
+The whole Markov process leading to time step $T$ is given as a chain of these transitions:

 $$
 \begin{align}